stephanemagnenat/snakeme/SGU/README.txt

 SGU
 ===

 This is SGU, the Simple Graphic Utility, written by Stephane Magnenat (http://stephane.magnenat.net)

 SGU is a light lib staying on top of SDL and providing general purprose graphic functions as well as a GUI.

-SGU is in LGPL
+SGU is released under LGPL v2.1.